withcenter/fireflow/README.md

+## Logic of chat

+### Entering Chat Room to begin chat

+- For A, to chat with B
+  - A enters the `ChatRoom` screen with the parameter of the `userPublicDataDocument` of B over
+  - Then, in the `ChatRoom` Screen,
+  - Display user’s photo and name on the app bar from `userPublicDataDocument`
+  - Use the `ChatRoomMessages` custom widget with the reference of `userPublicDataDocument`.
+  - Note that, If a user document reference is given to fireflow ChatRoomMessages widget, it is considered as 1:1 chat.

+- To begin a group chat,
+  - A opens a group chat with `chatRoomDocument`.
+  - Display chat room information from `chatRoomDocument`.
+  - In the chat room, it uses the `ChatRoomMessages` custom widget with the reference of `chatRoomDocument`.
+  - If a chat room document reference is given to fireflow ChatRoomMessages widget, it is considered as group chat.

+### How to list my chat rooms

+Get the chat rooms that have the login user’s document reference in the `userDocumentReferences` field.

-## How to display menu when the chat message has tapped.
+### How to display menu when the chat message has tapped.

 - message copy, edit, delete, open, etc.

-## How to leave a group chat room.
+### How to leave a group chat room.

-## How to display an uploaded file.
+### How to display an uploaded file.

-## How to not invite the same user.
+### How to not invite the same user.

-## How to display the protocol message.
+### How to display the protocol message.

 - When someone invited.
 - When someone removed.
 - When someone leave.

-## How to remove a user
+### How to remove a user

-## How to receive and display the push notifications while the app is foreground.
+### How to receive and display the push notifications while the app is foreground.

-## Displaying the number of chat rooms with new messages.
+### How to display the number of chat rooms with new messages.

+- Use `ChatNoOfRoomsWithNewMessage` widget.

+- It is counted by the number of rooms, not by the number of messages.
+- It is done in steps,
+  - Listen for the changes of my chat rooms,
+  - Count the number of rooms that don’t have my user document reference in `lastMessageSeenBy` field.

-## Querying to the Open AI - GPT.
+### How to query to the Open AI - GPT.

 - If you don't want to implement GPT query, simply don't add the Open AI key and don't put options for GPT query.

+### How to change chat room title

+### How to send chat message

+When a user inputs and sends a message, simply pass the input over the `onChatMessageSubmit`.

+### How to create a group chat

+Create `chat_rooms` document with fields and values of moderatorUserDocumentReference as the creator’s reference title as the title of the chat room userDocumentReferences with the create’s reference. lastMessageSentAt with Current Time (Not Firestore server timestamp)

+Save the created document to `createdChatRoom` as action output

+And navigate ChatRoom screen passing the `createdChatRoom` as chatRoomDocument parameter.

+## Chat Design

+### ChatRoomProtocolMessage

 # Forum